bwtakacy/zha/README.md

 # zha

-`zha` is a small python library that delivers high availability to an arbitary program.  `zha` leverages Apache ZooKeeper and its python bindings kazoo, and is inspired from Apache Hadoop (HDFS ZKFC).
+Zha is a small python library that delivers high availability to an arbitary program.
+Zha leverages Apache ZooKeeper and its python bindings kazoo, and is inspired from Apache Hadoop (HDFS ZKFC).

+Not familiar with python?
+No problem.
+Zha provides skelton program `skelton.py`, which by default all callbacks you need to implement are implemented as invoking shell scripts, such as `impl/check_health.sh` etc.
+So with `skelton.py`, you can write callbacks with shell script or any language you want.

 This project is WIP, no stable release yet.